 Lonnie Holley’s haunting loops and distant vocals echo the spirit of Gil Scott-Heron, Alice Coltrane and Arthur Russell.
 His sculptures, homemade recordings and writings have amassed a cult following, as well as legendary collaborations with Bon Iver, Bill Callahan and Animal Collective.
 Holley is the voice of a repressed America, and an artist not afraid of calling out the system that he has fought hard against.
 Read a guide to Holley’s powerful career.

 6. Surrender yourself to the cello: Kelsey Lu

 Aside for scoring the sails artwork this year, Lu will be taking to the seaside Utzon Room to perform.
 In recent live shows with Oneohtrix Point Never, Florence + the Machine and Kelela, she has given the cello a powerful character unheard in contemporary music.
 Her songs from Blood reach the heights of avant garde pop with teases of classical sensibilities, a perfect fit for the venue.

 7. A history of timeless techno: Moritz von Oswald

 In previous years, the Studio has been turned inside out to become one of the city’s greatest (and loudest) beacons of electronic music.
 This year, it’s happening again with some of the legends of the industry; Moritz von Oswald, a founding member of Basic Channel, brings his bag of wax from Germany to the Opera House.
 As a DJ with ties back to Hard Wax and Tresor, he will be sure to give the Vivid LIVE sound system a good rinse.

 You may also like...

 Jóhann Jóhannsson’s sci-fi opus

-A few months before he died, Jóhann Jóhannsson talked to Andrew Male about the extraordinary creation of his directorial debut, Last and First Men.
+Before his death, Jóhann Jóhannsson talked to Andrew Male about the extraordinary creation of his directorial debut and Berlinale hit, Last and First Men.